skedastik/ghash/README.md

 #### Resolution

-Valid values are in the range [2-8], inclusive. ghash always generates a 64-bit Buffer, but depending on resolution, not all bits are utilized.
-The default resolution is 8, utilizing all 64 bits.
+Valid values are in the range [2-32], inclusive. ghash always generates a full-sized buffer, but depending on resolution, not all bits are utilized.
+The default resolution is 8, utilizing all bits.
 Smaller resolutions increase fuzziness (see Supplemental).

 #### Fuzziness